These hocus pocus theories are just the tip of the iceberg

 Exercise is bad for you

 Incorrect.
 In fact, low-impact workouts are a great way to keep your weight in check and while preparing your body for labour and beyond.
-Contact sports and exercises calling you to lie on your back are a no-no. So you can sign up to our Pregnancy Exercise campaign after all!
+Contact sports and exercises calling you to lie on your back are a no-no. View our Pregnancy exercises here

 Click here for more pregnancy myths.